 The fund is open to families whose child was identified as having a life limiting/life threatening condition (as defined in Together for Short Lives’ 4 categories) and has died before their nineteenth birthday.
-This includes neonates where palliative care had been provided prior to the death of the baby.
-To discuss if a case meets the fund criteria, please email firstname.lastname@example.org.
+This includes neonates where a life-limiting diagnosis had been made and palliative care had been provided prior to the death of the baby.
+To discuss if a case meets the fund criteria, please email email@example.com.

 How do you make an application?